OG-Hunter/seditiontracker.github.io-/docs/_suspects/jeffrey-schaefer.md

 courthouse:
 raid:
 perpwalk:
-quote: 'THE CAPITOL HAS BEEN BREACHED - IT IS FILLING UP - THEY CAN’T STOP US'
+quote: "THE CAPITOL HAS BEEN BREACHED - IT IS FILLING UP - THEY CAN’T STOP US"
 title: Jeffrey Schaefer charged on 1/11/2022
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack